rick-heig/nvme_csd/platforms/README.md

 ### Hardware supported but missing driver

-Any Soc/FPGA capable of running Linux with a PCIe endpoint capable controller IP are suitable canadidate platforms but often a PCI endpoint controller driver is not available.
+Any SoC/FPGA capable of running Linux with a PCIe endpoint capable controller IP are suitable candidate platforms but often a PCI endpoint controller driver is not available.

 Non exhaustive list of candidate platforms :